th-nuernberg/usermgmt/README.md

 ### Install From Source

-To directly install from source, you must install the rust toolchain locally.
+To directly install from source, you must install the Rust toolchain locally, which can be installed via [rustup](https://rustup.rs/).
-It is recommended to install it via `rustup`.

 Install the CLI version